isabelle-galleberg/IT2810-GetLab/README.md

 In the project directory, you can run:

 - `npm start` to install dependencies and run the project in development mode
-- `npm test` to run the test runner interactively
+- `npm test` to install dependencies run the test runner interactively
 - `npm run build` to build the app for production to the `build` folder
 - `npx prettier --write .` to run prettier formatting checks